Okechukwudivine/alx-system_engineering-devops/0x02-shell_redirections/README.md

 21. Writing a script that reverse its input.
 22. Writing a script that displays all users and their home directories, sorted by users.
 23. writing a script that finds all files and directory in the current directory.
+24. writing a script that prints all the files with .gifs.